cdemyanovich/git_out_of_trouble/one/01_slide.md

     * --contains <commit> is used to find all branches which will need special attention if <commit> were to be rebased or amended, since those branches contain the specified <commit>.
     * --merged is used to find all branches which can be safely deleted, since those branches are fully contained by HEAD.
     * --no-merged is used to find branches which are candidates for merging into HEAD, since those branches are not fully contained by HEAD.

+!SLIDE commandline incremental smaller
+# Problem
+## You want to ignore a file

+    $ git status
+      # On branch master
+      # Your branch is ahead of 'origin/master' by 6 commits.
+      #
+      # Untracked files:
+      #   (use "git add <file>..." to include in what will be committed)
+      #
+      #	.DS_Store
+      nothing added to commit but untracked files present (use "git add" to track)

+!SLIDE commandline incremental smaller
+# Solution

+    $ echo .DS_Store >> .gitignore

+    $ cat .gitignore
+    .DS_Store

+    $ git status
+      # On branch master
+      # Your branch is ahead of 'origin/master' by 6 commits.
+      #
+      # Untracked files:
+      #   (use "git add <file>..." to include in what will be committed)
+      #
+      #	.gitignore
+      nothing added to commit but untracked files present (use "git add" to track)

+!SLIDE commandline incremental smaller
+# Problem
+## You always want to ignore a file

+    $ git status
+      # On branch master
+      # Your branch is ahead of 'origin/master' by 6 commits.
+      #
+      # Untracked files:
+      #   (use "git add <file>..." to include in what will be committed)
+      #
+      #	.DS_Store
+      nothing added to commit but untracked files present (use "git add" to track)

+!SLIDE commandline incremental smaller
+# Solution
+## Add the file to a global ignore file

+    $ git config --global core.excludesfile ~/.gitignore

+    $ cat ~/.gitconfig
+    ...
+    [core]
+            excludesfile = ~/.gitignore

+    $ echo .DS_Store >> ~/.gitignore

+    $ cat ~/.gitignore
+    .DS_Store

+    $ git status
+      # On branch master
+      nothing to commit (working directory clean)